Best Of19 min read

 What's the difference between a robo-advisor and a wealth management platform for high earners?

 A robo-advisor (Wealthfront, Betterment) uses algorithms to build and rebalance a portfolio automatically based on your risk tolerance.
-A wealth management platform (Personal Capital's managed tier, Fidelity Private Wealth) combines automation with human advisors who can handle complex tax planning, estate planning, and customized asset allocation.
-High earners typically benefit from the latter once investable assets exceed $500K–$1M, because the complexity of their financial lives — equity comp, multiple account types, tax optimization across account types — usually exceeds what pure algorithms handle optimally.
+A wealth management platform (Personal Capital's managed tier, Fidelity Private Wealth) combines automation with human advisors who handle complex tax planning, estate planning, and customized asset allocation.
+High earners usually benefit from the latter once investable assets hit $500K–$1M, because the complexity — equity comp, multiple account types, tax optimization across accounts — typically exceeds what pure algorithms can optimize.

 Is tax-loss harvesting actually worth it for high earners?

 Short answer: yes, meaningfully so, especially once you're in the 32%+ federal bracket.
-Wealthfront's own published data shows their tax-loss harvesting has generated 0.77–1.55% in additional after-tax returns annually for eligible accounts.
+Wealthfront's published data shows their tax-loss harvesting has generated 0.77–1.55% in additional after-tax returns annually for eligible accounts.
 At $500K invested, that's $3,850–$7,750 per year in tax benefit.
-That's not a rounding error — that's a car payment, or a couple of international flights, or a meaningful chunk of your kid's 529 contribution for the year.
+That's not a rounding error — that's a vacation or a meaningful chunk of your kid's 529 for the year.

 Do I need to pay for managed investment services or can I DIY?

-Look, it genuinely depends on your situation.
-If you have a straightforward financial picture — W-2 income, standard 401(k), taxable account with index funds — you can absolutely DIY with Fidelity or M1 Finance and keep the advisory fees in your pocket.
+It genuinely depends on your situation.
+If your finances are straightforward — W-2 income, standard 401(k), taxable account with index funds — you can absolutely DIY with Fidelity or M1 Finance and keep the advisory fees.
 But if you have equity compensation (RSUs, ISOs, NQSOs), rental income, trust accounts, or are doing backdoor Roth conversions, a platform with human advisor access (Personal Capital, Schwab Premium, Betterment Premium) is worth the fee to avoid expensive mistakes.
 I've talked to people who botched an ISO exercise and triggered a six-figure AMT bill they didn't see coming.
 That kind of error pays for years of advisory fees.

 How do these tools handle security and data privacy?